duckyuck/jiffy/README.md

 # jiffy

-Jiffy is a port of Java Time to Clojurescript.
+Jiffy is a port of Java Time to Clojurescript and Clojure.
 Jiffy aims at being at parity with Java API.

 Jiffy is currently work in progress!